Estimating source distances for high-energy neutrinos: A method for improving electromagnetic follow-up searches: Number of neutrinos versus source properties

 Here $E_{\textrm{min, max}}^{\textrm{obs}}$ stand for the energy range of the telescope.
-Using the published effective area for \ice~alerts \citep{icalerts}, this allows to compute for each alert, e.g., the probability to observe at least 1 HEN event and the probability to observe exactly 1 HEN event depending on the direction of the alert :
+Using the published effective area for \ice~alerts \citep{icalerts}, this allows us, for instance, to compute for each alert the probability of observing at least one HEN event and the probability of observing exactly one HEN event depending on the direction of the alert: